Will AI Replace Welders?

 Scored via claude-sonnet-4-6 + gpt-4oScored by 2 models ↗

-Core tasks for Welders and how much of each one today’s AI can handle autonomously — higher = more displacement risk.
+Core tasks for Welders and how much of each one today’s AI can handle.
+Higher scores mean more of that task is AI-automatable today - not a direct forecast of job loss.
 Hover any bar to see per-model scores.

 Read and interpret engineering blueprints, weld symbols, and technical drawings to determine joint specifications and material requirements